My new cookbook Big Vegan Flavor is now available!

 Peanut Chile Crunch

-A simple and quick condiment to add as a topping for soups, rice bowls, curries, and salads.
+A simple condiment to add as a topping for soups, rice bowls, curries, and salads.
 Spicy, salty, savory, and nutty, it's utterly delicious!

 Prep Time: 2 minutes